What You’ll Find Here?

 Pinakbet Ingredients

-• Pork (Small slices): Tender slices of pork add meaty flavor and texture to the dish, complementing the vegetables perfectly as they soak up the savory sauce.
+Tender slices of pork add a meaty flavor and texture, blending perfectly with the vegetables and soaking up the savory sauce.

-• Onion: Sweet and aromatic, onions add a subtle sweetness to the dish while providing a flavorful base for the other ingredients to build upon.
+Onions add natural sweetness and a flavorful base for all the other ingredients to build upon.

-• Squash: Soft and sweet, squash adds a creamy texture and natural sweetness to the dish, balancing the savory and salty flavors.
+Squash – Soft and naturally sweet, balancing the savory and salty flavors.

 Here, I am cooking the Tagalog version, using shrimp paste or alamang.